 Instrumental positioning is a little further back on the RE2000SE which seems to have more of a dip around 700-900Hz.
 The Equinox benefits from that more powerful low-end with a timbre that is richer and warmer but perhaps not showing as much instrumental separation.

 The top-end is a tiny bit more relaxed on the Equinox whereas the RE2000SE has a bit more 8-10k sparkle.
-Percussion timbre is leaner on the RE2000SE but with a nice sweet snap to it and definitely more refined than the Rhapsodio Galaxy V2.
+The percussion timbre is leaner on the RE2000SE but with a nice sweet snap to it and definitely more refined than the Rhapsodio Galaxy V2.

 I also find the RE2000SE treble a little smoother than the Atlas and on par with the Equinox’s performance but with a bit more lower treble presence.